 Text messages can only be sent by Managers and Editors or Viewers who have Can send text messages enabled.

 Enter the message, and then click Send text message.

-- The number of characters you've used.
+The number of characters you've used.

-- The number of credits you'll be using.
+The number of credits you'll be using.

-“You are subscribed to messages from "Example Church".
+The first text someone receives says, “You are subscribed to messages from [Your Church Name].
 Msg&Data rates may apply.
 Message frequency varies.
-Reply STOP to cancel.” ("Example Church" is of course replaced with the name of your church).
+Reply STOP to cancel.”
+You will not be charged for this text.

-Their profile will show icons that show the number is textable, but the person has unsubscribed.
+If someone unsubscribes, their profile will show icons that show the number is textable, but the person has unsubscribed.

 If they want to receive messages again, they can text "START" to 34040.